Plymouth Whitemarsh High School: School Profile

 Dual Enrollment

-Students can earn college credit for dual enrollment courses taken on-campus and at the college/university.
-On-campus offerings are Honors level classes unless already designated AP by the College Board and include; Accounting 2, AVID 12, Computer Science 1, Computer Science 2, AP Computer Science A, AP Computer Science Principles, Computational Math, CP Entrepreneurship, H Career & Financial Management, AP Physics C - Mechanics, AP Psychology, Theories of Leadership, and Pre-AP Engineering.
+H Accounting 2, AVID 12, Computer Science 1, Computer Science 2, AP Computer Science A, AP Computer Science Principles, H Computational Math, Digibeats, CP Entrepreneurship, Film Appreciation, H Career & Financial Management, AP Latin, H Latin 5, H Western Civilization, AP Physics C - Mechanics, AP Psychology, Theories of Leadership, and Pre-AP Engineering.

 Integrated Math